 - Honey - Feel free to sub pure maple syrup, agave, coconut sugar, or brown sugar in for the honey.

-- Step 1: Preheat your oven to 350 degrees.
-If desired, line a rimmed baking sheet with parchment or a silicone baking mat.
-In a small saucepan, add butter and honey and melt together over medium heat until bubbling, stirring occasionally.
-Once bubbling, add rosemary and salt to the melted butter and honey.
-Stir and cook for about 30 seconds, then immediately remove the pot from heat.
+- Step 1: Preheat your oven to 350°F. Line a rimmed baking sheet with parchment or a silicone mat.
+In a small saucepan, melt butter and honey together over medium heat until bubbling, stirring occasionally.
+Once it bubbles, add rosemary and salt, stir for about 30 seconds, then remove from heat.

 - Step 2: Add the nuts into the pot and stir to coat with the buttery rosemary mixture.
 Make sure to really coat every nut!

 - DIY Christmas gifts.
-Rosemary roasted mixed nuts make great gifts!
+These rosemary nuts make great DIY holiday gifts!
 Once they're fully cooled, transfer them to widemouth mason jars and find a piece of twine or thick, pretty ribbon to tie around each jar.
 Add gift tags and you have a thoughtful and delicious homemade gifts that are perfect for hosts or anyone that loves a good snack.

 Rosemary Nuts FAQ